lf1-io/padl/README.md

 **PADL**:

 - is a model builder for **PyTorch**.
 Build models with a functional API featuring operator overloading.
 Super fun and easy to use.
-Use **PADL** together with all of the great functionality you're used to with **Pytorch** for saving, and writing layers.
+Use **PADL** together with all of the great functionality you're used to with **Pytorch** for writing layers.
 - allows users to build pre-processing, forward passes, loss functions **and** post-processing into the model
 - models may have arbitrary topologies and make use of arbitrary packages from the python ecosystem
 - allows for converting standard functions to **PADL** components using a single keyword `transform`.